Raspberry Vinaigrette dressing is a fresh, easy recipe perfect for any salad. You’ll never want store bought dressing again.

 - Pour the raspberry mixture through a fine mesh strainer or sieve, pressing with a pliable spatula to release all the liquid.
 Discard the content in the sieve.

-- Add all remaining ingredients and the raspberry puree into a blender.
+- Add all remaining ingredients and the raspberry puree into a blender or food processor.
 Blend until fully combines and smooth.

 - Pour over salad and enjoy!
 Store left over dressing in an airtight container in the fridge for 4-5 days.